 Things to Do

-Be sure to visit the Old Town Historic District, with its fine bookstores, galleries and shops.
-Other historic must-sees include the Fort Collins Museum and Avery House (a stately Victorian home), as well as a self-guided historic walking tour of downtown.
+Be sure to visit the Old Town Historic District, with its fine bookstores, galleries, shops, local eateries and a calendar of fun annual events.
+The city itself was recently named a Certified Colorado Creative District, thanks to its artsy and innovative vibe.
+Other must-sees include the Fort Collins Museum of Discovery and Avery House (a stately Victorian home), as well as a self-guided historic walking tour of downtown.
 You can even ride an old trolley.

 Because Fort Collins is also home to Colorado State University, it has all the liveliness and bustle of a college town.
 Good restaurants, brewpubs, nightlife and culture abound.
 There's always something going on.

 The city is also one of Colorado's major craft-brewing hubs, featuring New Belgium Brewing Company, Odell Brewing Company and Fort Collins Brewery, all of which offer tours of their operations.
 Anheuser-Busch has a major Budweiser beer brewing operation here, with free tours (and samples) for guests and a peek at the world-famous Clydesdale horses.